validol-ekb/sharing-backend/README.md

 1. `convertRequest` which does converting from `HttpRequest` => `ApiRequest` model.
 2. This step depends on controllers that we have in our application.
 If we have controller which is defined for current `ApiRequest` we send message to it.
 If we don't - we send an error to client.
-3. After controller's calculation application passes the result to `convertResponse` partial function which does converting from `ApiResponse` => `HttpResponse`.
+3. After controller's calculation application passes the result to `convertResponse` partial function which converts it from `ApiResponse` => `HttpResponse`.

 In short words this part of the system works like dynamic flow.
 It's really powerful and gives us wide opportunities to extend an application.
 Here is a small scheme how it works: